Children’s Enrichment Center

 • Recognizes lower case letters

-• Knowledge all letter sounds
+• Knowledge of all letter sounds

 • Begins to learn short vowels